 One might be able to get blood tests, HIV tests, and urine sample tests for STD Testing and Treatment.
 Usually, a doctor screens you to determine which tests you need but you are only tested for those that you want.

-If you tested positive for any of the STD or STI, the doctor will immediately present you with medical treatment options.
+If you tested positive for any of the STDs or STIs, the doctor will immediately present you with medical treatment options.
 Here is a glimpse of what to expect during an STD test in an urgent care setting.

 STD tests results can be one of the following:

 If you tested for STDs and your result was positive, you should go through HIV testing as well.
-This helps in reducing the risk and spread of asymptomatic HIV and that of your sexual partner.
+It is possible to be HIV positive but not have any symptoms.
+HIV testing helps in reducing the risk and spread of asymptomatic HIV and that of your sexual partner.